What is Test Driven Development (TDD)?

 TDD’s test-first approach also helps mitigate critical bottlenecks that obstruct the quality and delivery of software.
-Based on the constant feedback, bug fixes, and addition of new features, the system evolves to ensure that everything works as intended.
-TDD enhances collaboration between team members from both the development and QA teams as well as with the client.
+Based on the constant feedback, bug fixes, and the addition of new features, the system evolves to ensure that everything works as intended.
+TDD enhances collaboration between team members from both the development and QA teams and the client.
 Additionally, as the tests are created beforehand, teams don’t need to spend time recreating extensive test scripts.

 Benefits of Test Driven Development (TDD)